 Canmore Hikes, a year round pastime.

-Canmore’s location within the Bow valley offers unique opportunities for hikers of all abilities in and around town, from a stroll along the Bow River to a coffee shop, to hiking up Ha Ling Peak.
+Canmore’s location within the Bow valley offers unique opportunities for hikers of all abilities in and around town.
+Enjoy a stroll along the Bow River to a coffee shop, or a more adventurous hike up Ha Ling Peak.
 There are also paved wheelchair accessible trails.
 With 160km of trails within Canmore’s boundaries, what are you waiting for!

 It’s a good idea regardless of the time of year to get a report on conditions as this is critical to a successful and enjoyable hike and don’t forget we are subject to the Chinook winds in Southern Alberta.
 One minute it can seem like a warm day and then the wind direction changes and you are in the midst of a blast of an icy spell.
 The winds begin as moist weather patterns originating off the Pacific coast, cooling as they blow ashore, they then climb the western slopes of the Canadian Rockies, warming significantly as they drop down the eastern side of the mountains.
 Although these winds tend to effect towns south from Canmore we still feel and see the effects.
 “Chinook” is a native word meaning “snow eater.”